 I needed to get rid of this albatross around my neck, so I contacted SellMyTimeshareNow.com, because, you know, I wanted to sell my timeshare immediately.
 I browsed around the site only to see that I wasn’t the only person who regretted their decision to buy a timeshare.
 The market was flooded with other owners who just wanted OUT.
 Not exactly a sellers’ market, I priced it competitively…or so I thought.

 I dropped the price obscenely low.
 It was like a dagger to my heart.
 If I sell the timeshare for the current $2,100 list price I will lose over $8,000, which includes the maintenance fees paid over the years.

 The thing about timeshares is that they’re not that bad if they are actually used.
 I know many people who own and enjoy them on a yearly basis.
 It’s a bargain if you enjoy going to the same place year after year or are interested in their trading power.
 I’m just not one of those people, thus it was a mistake of gargantuan proportions for me to buy one.

 I’m still trying to sell my timeshare.
 Any and all offers will be entertained.
 Maybe you’re looking to come to Vegas for a week in July every odd year, or perhaps you’re looking for a property that you can trade for a trip to Australia or Europe.
 Have I got the place for you!
-You can see the ad for my unit above or here.
 It’s still a bargain at twice the price.
 I’m even willing to get creative.
 Don’t have the cash but have plenty of airline miles?
 Talk to me!